 After you connect your checking account to Digit, it looks over your income and spending habits to analyze how much you can save each month.
 Digit will then transfer money from your checking account to your Digit account, based on what you can safely afford.

-Don’t worry though, as Digit has a no-overdraft guarantee.
-This is one of the best money-saving apps out there, as it takes some of the hard work out of saving and does it for you.
-No more excuses.
+Don’t worry, though — as Digit has a no-overdraft guarantee.
+This is one of the best money-saving apps out there, as it takes some of the hard work out of saving and does it for you

-Digit is available on iPhone and Android and is free for the first 100 days.
-After that, Digit users pay $2.99 per month for the service.
+Digit is available on iPhone and Android and offers a 30-day free trial.
+After that, Digit users pay $5 per month for the service.
 While Digit is a great way to save, you don’t earn interest but instead get rewarded with “saving bonuses,” which are essentially cash back rewards.

 Krista Neeley, managing vice president of Appreciation Financial, on Digit